When my body betrays me

 The COVID-19 pandemic has definitely affected me.
 I am a person at higher risk because my Muscular Dystrophy causes me to have breathing and respiratory issues, so I have to take things slowly, and be extra cautious having my caregivers coming in and out and receiving packages.
 I have to spray everything down.
 My caregivers have to wash their hands, put on hand sanitizer, wear gloves and a mask.
 I haven’t gone outside past my parking lot since March.
 Maybe soon I will feel more comfortable to take a stroll further, to a store or something like that.
 I haven’t felt comfortable doing that because I am fearful of not knowing what I am bringing back, if I go outside.
 I have been super paranoid about it and I feel like Coronavirus is out there waiting for me.
 I am hoping that soon I will feel more comfortable to go outside and at least, go up the street and get some more fresh air.
 I want to get my life somewhat back to normal, but with this pandemic, I am not sure how back to normal it will get...

 Muscular Dystrophy is a part of me, but it isn’t who I am.
 After being in denial for years, I realized that I had to come to terms that this diagnosis is here to stay and this is something I cannot control, like the current pandemic.
 I wake up each day not knowing what the body wants to do, or wondering if it is going to cooperate with me that day.
 I wake up each day and take things day by day and make it through the day, most times without having a fall.

-Support Keisha's brand and follow Keisha's journey @girlschronically_rock
+Support Keisha Greaves' brand and follow her journey at @girlschronically_rock